ScottLogic/Technology-Carbon-Standard/pages/impact_categories/operational.md

 These operations typically demand intensive use of specialised hardware including Graphics Processing Units (GPUs) and Central Processing Units (CPUs), along with associated infrastructure such as high-performance storage systems, large amounts of RAM and cooling equipment.

-Assessing the efficiency of hardware and algorithms can help reduce unnecessary energy consumption.
+Assessing the efficiency of hardware and algorithms can help reduce unnecessary energy and water consumption.
 Techniques such as model distillation, quantisation, energy-aware pruning and low-precision arithmetic operations can further lower the computational and energy requirements of models.

 It should be acknowledged however, that not all model development requires vast amounts of computing power: while Large Language Models are resource-intensive and versatile, smaller models (SLMs) trained on more modest datasets are designed to be more compact and efficient, requiring less computational power and memory.